 Our teenagers who are peer-oriented are at higher risk of dangerous behaviors.
 They are also awful to parent.
 This creates a self-perpetuating doom-loop in which we become further and further apart from each other.
 We must actively and immediately build our attachment with them.
 Of course, this is easier said than done.

 Peer-oriented children will perceive their parents as being in competition with their peer group.
-Since they believe their peer group is the center of their universe, this makes it very difficult for parents to assert themselves in order to rebuild attachment and parent-orientation.
+They believe their peer group is the center of their universe.
+This makes it very difficult for parents to assert themselves in order to rebuild attachment and parent-orientation.

-We must put these feelings aside and realize that we cannot help our children (and therefore ourselves) unless we re-attach to them.
+We must put these feelings aside.
+It’s time to realize that we cannot help our children (and therefore ourselves) unless we re-attach to them.
 It is our duty as parents to actively seek attachment with our teenagers.
 We cannot force attachment, but we can enforce basic systems that will be likely to build parent-child attachment.
 It will take time, it will be hard, but it will be very worth the effort.

 To rebuild attachment once it’s been weakened, parents must patiently assert themselves in the following ways:

 Parents must also find ways to increase physical proximity.
-Insist upon time spent physically together in the same room every day (a great way to do this is family meals).
-Find ways to be physically together for longer periods of time on weekends and during vacations with active experiences that naturally encourage physical proximity.
+Insist upon time spent physically together in the same room every day.
+A great way to do this is family meals.
+Find ways to be physically together for longer periods of time.
+Plan activities on weekends and vacations to naturally encourage physical proximity.

-Behaviorally: Parents should find ways to connect with their children over shared projects.
-It would be great if there are projects about which you are both passionate, but it’s OK if it seems like you have absolutely nothing in common right now.
+Parents should find ways to connect with their children over shared projects.
+Try to find projects about which you are both passionate.
+It’s OK if it seems like you have absolutely nothing in common right now.
+You can develop new things.

-Emotionally: Most of us have been raised in a culture in which we try to soothe too quickly, which leads us to shut down emotional expression.
+Most of us have been raised in a culture in which we try to soothe too quickly.
+This leads us to shut down emotional expression.
 Parents need to learn how to provide complete emotional acceptance of their children.
 Almost nothing is as important to your teen as feeling heard, understood, and accepted by you.

 When your child complains, yells, whines, stonewalls, or otherwise throws an emotional tantrum, acknowledge the feelings and emotions taking place.
 Let them exist without trying to change them.
 Work on understanding the breadth and depth of the feelings.
 Talk about them.

 It may be scary, especially in the beginning.
 Until you are re-attached, your child’s emotions are going to feel overwhelming.
-This is a side-effect of peer-orientation as well as one of the ways teens naturally “test” adults who say they love them.
+Your teenager is going to test your love by acting out.
 As in: you say you love me, but can you handle all of me?
 Make sure you absolutely can and will handle all of your child.

 Remember that expressed feelings, even horrible ones, are feelings, not facts.
 Often, once we accept and even welcome our teens’ raw feelings, they begin to trust that we can handle them.
 This, paradoxically, means that the feelings gradually become less intense over time.
 In this way, we are providing a critical ballast to our teens as they navigate the rough seas of adolescence.